AirshipCMS/Docs/Collections.md

 ---

-## Items / Posts / Aerostats in a Collection
+## Collection Items
 An item in a collection is sometimes referred to as a "post", or the Airship term for a item is an "aerostat".
 For more information on item properties, see the [Collection Item Properties](/documentation/view/collection-item-properties) Docs.

-## View all Items in a Collection (Admins & Superadmins)
+## View all Collection Items (Admins & Superadmins)
 To view all of the items within the collection, navigate to the Admin panel, then click the Collection link on the sidebar at the left then click the [ICON] List All icon for the collection.

-# LEFT OFF HERE!

 ## Create an Item (Admins & Superadmins)
-To create an item, navigate to the List All view of the collection in which the new Aerostat should belong to, then click `New Item` at the top right.
-To get to the List All view of the collection, first navigate to the `Collections` page in Admin from the sidebar at the left, then click the list icon on the desired collection.
-The active tab at the top right should say `List All`.
+To create an item, navigate to the [ICON] List All view of the collection, then click `New Item` at the top right.

-Fill in the desired fields, categories, or tags, then click `Create` at either the top or bottom right of the page.
+Fill in the desired fields, then click `Create`.

-In order for each item to be publicly available on the site, the item must have a Publish Date set to one that is not in the future.
+In order for each item to be publicly visible on the site, the item must have a Publish Date set to a past or current date.
 Set a publish date by toggling the `Draft Item` at the right when creating/editing the item, and then choose a date for when it should be published.

-See the [Collection Item Properties](/documentation/view/collection-item-properties) documentation for more information.

 ## Edit an Item (Admins & Superadmins)
-To edit an item, navigate to the List All view of the collection in which the Aerostat belongs to, then click the pencil icon at the far right of the item.
-To get to the List View of the collection, first navigate to the `Collections` page in Admin from the sidebar at the left, then click the list icon on the desired collection.
-The active tab at the top right should say `List All`.
+To edit an item, navigate to the [ICON] List All view of the collection, then click the [ICON] Edit Content icon for the item.

-To save your changes, use either the `Save` button, or the `Save & Close` button.
-Use `Save` if you would just like to quickly save your changes without leaving the Edit page.
-Use the `Save & Close` button to save and return to the List All view of the collection.
+Edit the desired files, then click either the `Save` button, or the `Save & Close` button.

 ## Delete an Item (Admins & Superadmins)
+To delete an item, navigate to the [ICON] List All view of the collection, then click the [ICON] Edit Content icon for the item.
+At the bottom left of the page, then click the `Delete` button, then Confirm to delete.